This post may contain affiliate links. Please read our disclosure policy.

 Total: 55 minutes

-Master the art of cooking perfect brown rice with our simple single serving oven-baked recipe.
+Skip the pot!
+This easy brown rice recipe uses your oven to make a single serving of perfectly cooked rice in under an hour.
 Discover the best method for flawless brown rice every time.

 Ingredients